LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 Repeat for the outer divertor.

-Set 48 points in the SOL, with a roughly uniform distribution of points (a straight line on the grid point distribution plot).
+Set 50 points in the SOL, with a roughly uniform distribution of points (a straight line on the grid point distribution plot).

 The spacing of the grid points around the x-point should be symmetric.
-Meaning that set the grid points for SOL, click the :guilabel:`Reset` button and assign 48 cells.
+Meaning that set the grid points for SOL, click the :guilabel:`Reset` button and assign 50 cells.

 .. image:: divgeo_ITER_21.png
    :align: center

 .. note::
-   This step is available in ``ITER_step_8_grid_points.dg``
+   At this point a copy of :file:`ITER_baseline2008.dg` was saved as :file:`ITER_step_8_grid_points.dg`

 Radial surfaces
 ---------------